Rouselos/responsive-content/README.md

 * `_rescon_{capability name}` : the value of the capability.
 (In the above example, you might receive *_rescon_touch:true* and *_rescon_pixelratio:2* from an iPhone.)

-Use these as appropriate to alter the HTML fragment that you return.
-How you do this is entirely up to you.
+The server may use these query parameters to conditionally alter the HTML fragment that it returns.
+How this is done is entirely up to you.

 If the *_rescon* query parameter is present in a request, render a fragment that omits all surrounding HTML, especially the &lt;script&gt; tag that contains or externally loads the `$('#myContainer').responsiveContent()` function call.